-|Education Requirements||Bachelor's degree||High school diploma or equivalent||Associate's degree|
+|Education Requirements||Bachelor's degree||High school diploma or equivalent||Associate degree|

-|Other Requirements||Certifications offered||Formal training required||Licensure required|
+|Other Requirements||Certifications offered||State-mandated training required||Apprenticeship and licensure required|

 Source: *U.S. Bureau of Labor Statistics

 Graduates with a degree in general studies can go into many fields.
 Job titles include funeral director, correctional officer and an administrative service manager.
-Below are overviews and detailed descriptions of three possible career choices for general study majors.
+Below are overviews and detailed descriptions of three possible career choices for general studies majors.

 Administrative Services Managers

 The duties performed by administrative service managers cover a wide spectrum.
 They are responsible for planning, organizing and coordinating projects and services in almost every industry.
 Administrative service managers are found in both the government and private sectors.

 These workers make planning decisions, direct the work of others, formulate goals and strategies and report to upper management, depending on their level.
 Many are involved in hiring and firing decisions, and in large organizations they may have one or more levels of management below and above them in the decision-making chain.
 This profession was projected to grow 6% from 2019 to 2029, a faster than average pace, according to the U.S. Bureau of Labor Statistics (BLS).
 The average salary for these workers was $108,120 per year as of May 2020 (www.bls.gov).